 - Be careful when downloading software and only do so from verified sources.

 Protect Your Finances

-Financial fraud continues to be among the fastest-growing areas of cybercrime, particularly during the global pandemic.
+Financial fraud continues to be among the fastest-growing areas of cybercrime.
 To keep your financial information safe:

 - Promptly and regularly review all account statements and trade confirmations for any unexpected activity.